 - Ramble Parade – Many of the crafts planned for Thursday and Friday will well as parade accessories, but you are also encouraged to bring costumes, decorations or anything else that will make the parade more festive.
 Adults are encouraged to participate!

-- Tie Dye Workshop – We will have white cotton Ramble bandanas and Project Avary shirts available for purchase that you can tie dye or feel free to bring some other white cotton item from home.
+- Tie Dye – We will have white cotton Ramble bandanas purchase that you can tie dye or feel free to bring some other white cotton item from home.
 Adults welcome!

 While the Ramble is in many ways a kid’s (and family) paradise, there are also dangers lurking.
 Note that you are 100% responsible for your children’s safety at the Ramble and for making sure that they are aware of the rules and information that follows:

-- Footwear – Foot injuries are the #1 most common injury at the Ramble.
-Please don’t let your children go barefoot and we strongly recommend that you don’t allow them to wear flip flops or other open toed shoes at all while at the Ramble.
+- Footwear – Foot injuries are the #1 most common medical issue at the Ramble.
+Please don’t let your children go barefoot and we strongly recommend that you don’t allow them to wear flip flops or other open toed shoes either!

 - Biking (Note: Bikes will be confiscated for the duration of the event if children do not follow these rules)